joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 	      - !!com.joelforjava.kotlin.Song4 Kashmir
 	      - !!com.joelforjava.kotlin.Song4 Houses of the Holy

 So, was it possible to get SnakeYAML to load a YAML definition into my desired data class setup?
 Yes.
 Would I want to use this YAML?
 That's a no from me.
 Ultimately, it depends on your use case and preferred programming style.
 If you are ok with default values, you could stick with SnakeYAML, which was demonstrated earlier.
-Or, if you simply must have no defaults, your best bet is using Jackson.
+Or, if you simply must have no defaults, your best bet is using Jackson, which is discussed further in another [blog](https://www.mkammerer.de/blog/snakeyaml-and-kotlin).

+I may do more with SnakeYAML and other languages to see how they stack up.
+Stay tuned!